mpatacchiola/blog/_posts/2019-06-30-dissecting-reinforcement-learning-9.markdown

 3. **Training instability**.
 Training a neural network is unstable in standard reinforcement learning algorithms (see for instance Q-learning and its bootstrap mechanism).

 DRL overcome all these issues!
 First, to reduce the size of the network DRL adopts [Convolutional Neural Networks (CNNs)](https://en.wikipedia.org/wiki/Convolutional_neural_network) as function approximator.
 Secondly, to break the correlation between samples DRL introduces an external memory, called *Replay Memory*, a bucket from which past experiences are sampled and then used for training.
 Thirdly, the instability issue is mitigated cloning the network and using the frozen clone as target.
-In this post I will carefully explain each one of this tricks and you will get an idea of why they are necessary.
+In this post I will carefully explain each one of these tricks giving you an idea of why they are necessary.

 ![Books Reinforcement Learning]({{site.baseurl}}/images/books_reinforcement_learning_an_introduction_deep_learning.png){:class="img-responsive"}